 Tolerance and Grit

-Gu Feng described his fishing experience in a poem, which reads, "In the mist that shrouds the valley, by the stream that reflects the lush green bamboos and shiny red flowers, stood I in soft breeze, fishing in quietness.
-At dusk I listened to the rain dripping on the pavilion.
-At dawn, in blue robe under an umbrella, I walked in solitude along the stony path."
-Picturesque and relaxing!
+In my spare time I like to go fishing.
+Gu Feng described his fishing experience in a poem, which reads, "In mist that veils the valley deep, by the stream where green bamboo and crimson flowers gleam, I stood in soft breeze, fishing in silence.
+At dusk, I heard rain drip upon the pavilion roof.
+At dawn, in blue robe, sheltered by my umbrella, I wandered alone along the stony path."
+Picturesque!
+Relaxing!

 But I am not the poet.
-For me, the joy of fishing is in the bite, without which the relaxing scenery is not enough to make me content.
-The disposition of fish is elusive.
-In some days I don't catch any.
-In most days two or three fish an hour is normal.
-But sometimes the fish suddenly scramble to snatch.
-You toss the lure, and they jump up to bite.
-One after another you can catch dozens in an hour.
-This happens only one or two times a year.
-My fancy for fishing, in addition to the soothingness of nature, comes mainly from the temptation of such wonders.
+For me, the joy of fishing lies in the bite; without it, even the relaxing scenery can’t make me fully content.
+Fish are unpredictable.
+Some days I don’t catch any; on most days, two or three an hour is typical.
+But occasionally, the fish become wildly active.
+You cast your line, and they rush to bite, one after another, allowing you to catch dozens within a few hours.
+This kind of frenzy happens just once or twice a year.
+My passion for fishing stems mainly from the allure of such rare moments.
 The addiction, therefore, is in the anticipation.
-In reality miracles are rare.
+Miracles, after all, are rare.

-This situation is a lot like what we experience in tango.
-The elegant venue, smooth dance floor, soft light, enchanting music, resplendent dresses, all are captivating but not enough to make you happy without a good partner.
-But one night, unexpectedly, you encountered a person, whose height, figure, dance skill, musicality, temperament and manner were all compatible to yours.
-Like a perfect match made in heaven, the two of you became instant pals, giving rein to the dance that enabled you not only to enjoy the flawless cooperation, but also the freedom like in an unrestrained solo.
-This experience changed your outlook on tango because it gave you a new way to see the dance.
-From then on you've been to dance again and again, week after week, hoping to re-experience that moment.
-But miracles come only by luck and not will.
-In my fourteen years of dancing tango in countless milongas, that experience only occurred few times, which, nonetheless, is still the reason I am addicted to tango, because I yearn to revisit that moment one more time.
-Tango is the search of a dream.
-In reality miracles are rare.
+This feeling is similar to what we experience in tango.
+The elegant venue, soft lighting, smooth dance floor, enchanting music, and beautiful attire - all are captivating, but without a good partner, they’re not enough.
+Then one night, unexpectedly, you meet someone whose height, skill, musicality, temperament, and demeanor align perfectly with yours.
+Like a match made in heaven, the two of you become instant pals, giving yourselves over to a dance that lets you savor both flawless cooperation and the freedom of solo expression.
+This experience transforms your view of tango, giving you a new way to appreciate the dance.
+From then on, you return to the dance floor week after week, hoping to relive that magical moment.
+But miracles in tango, as in life, come only by chance.
+In my fourteen years of dancing at countless milongas, I’ve had that experience only a few times.
+Yet it’s enough to keep me coming back, yearning to capture that feeling once more.
+Tango is the search for a dream.
+In reality, miracles are rare.

-People often forget that imperfection is the norm in life.
-To enjoy life one needs a heart that can appreciate the ordinary.
-Voltaire said: "What is tolerance?
+We often forget that imperfection is the norm in life.
+To truly enjoy life, we must cultivate a heart that can find beauty in the ordinary.
+Voltaire said: “What is tolerance?
 It is the consequence of humanity.
-We are all formed of fragility and error; let us pardon reciprocally each other's folly - that is the first law of nature."
+We are all formed of fragility and error; let us pardon each other’s folly - that is the first law of nature.”

-On the other hand, we all yearn to transcend the ordinary and become extraordinary.
-Excellency is the consequence of grit.
-Only by repeating the boring routine countless times can we achieve perfection.
-Therefore, let us encourage ourselves and be gritty.
-Miracles will happen as a result - that is the second law of nature.
+At the same time, we all yearn to rise above the ordinary and become extraordinary.
+Excellence is the result of perseverance.
+Only by embracing the daily routines can we achieve greatness.
+So, let us encourage ourselves to be resilient.
+Miracles may follow - not by luck, but as a result of dedication.
+That is the second law of nature.

 March 29, 2016